Public Safety would like to alert the University of St. Thomas community of a strong-arm robbery that occurred on the Minneapolis campus.

 The University of St. Thomas believes that descriptors alone are not a valid reason to profile or cast suspicion on any individual.
 They are included here because they may reasonably assist in identifying the perpetrator of this incident.

-For more information, see Public Safety’s July 15 Alert and July 15 Advisory.
+For more information, see Public Safety’s April 29 alert.
 Other recent alerts, advisories and bulletins, as well as crime prevention and safety tips, also are posted on the St. Thomas Public Safety website.